jmcdonaldseeds/citi-bike-prediction/README.md

 - Casual riders take longer trips than members
 - Trips on weekends are ~1.6 minutes longer on average
 - Hour of day has a small, positive effect on trip duration
-- R² values are low, suggesting more predictors (e.g., location, weather) are needed for stronger models
+- R² values are low, suggesting more predictors (e.g., age, weather) are needed for stronger models

----

-## Future Improvements

-- Add geospatial features (station location, trip distance)
-- Include weather data (rain, temperature, wind)
-- Create heatmaps of demand by time and station
-- Try advanced models (e.g., Random Forests, XGBoost)

 ---